Understanding Blind SSRF

 Out-Of-Band (OOB) SSRF

-OOB SSRF uses a separate communication channel to exfiltrate data or confirm request success.
+OOB SSRF leverages a separate communication channel to exfiltrate data or confirm request success.
 Attackers typically:

 - Trigger a request to an attacker-controlled server (e.g., via DNS or HTTP).